 Efficiency and battery life

-Based on the above it is understandable that power consumption was up on the 2838 4500kv, with the stock 2200mah battery lasting around 20 minutes.
-Although a massive improvement over the stock motor's 10-15 minutes the 2838 would probably run about 25 minutes on the same pack.
+Based on the above it is understandable that power consumption was up on the 2838 4500kv, with the stock 2200mah battery lasting around 15 minutes on the 2445 5400kv.
+Although an improvement over the stock motor's 10 minutes, the 2838 would probably run about 20 minutes on the same pack.
 After a full run I found the battery is only just warm, a good sign that the power drain is not so high as to stress that battery.